Varasto 📦

 ): AsyncGenerator<[string, T]>

 Returns all items stored under an namespace, with the keys they are identified by.
-The promise will fail if an I/O error occurs.

 Searching for entries stored in a namespace